ctfdavis/use-next-query-params/README.md

 ## Convenient Query Param Builders 🔨

-This package also provides type-safe, convenient urlQuery parameter builders for most common use cases:
+This package also provides type-safe, convenient query parameter builders for most common use cases:

 -   `createStrQueryParam`
 -   `createNumQueryParam`